mmmelon/model-package-spec/README.md

 #### persistence

 Read/Write functions.
 There should’t be any database query outside this folder.
 - **reading.js:** (Query namespace) Model should wrap mongo reading queries.
 That’s the best way to make your application independent from database.
+Included here the mongo collection declaration too.
 - **writing.js:** (Write namespace) Same idea applied to database write queries.
 Keep in mind that writing in client is blocked so this functions will run only inside a simulation or server side.

 #### server